-If you are admitted to a psychiatric hospital or unit on a VOLUNTARY BASIS (you admit yourself), or you are admitted by application of your guardian (with your agreement) you have the right:
+If you are admitted to a psychiatric hospital or unit on a VOLUNTARY BASIS (you admit yourself), or you are admitted by application of your guardian (if they have been granted that authority and with your agreement) you have the right:

-To give written notice of your intent to leave the hospital.

-After you put your request in writing, you must be discharged within three (3) days (excluding Sunday and holidays).
-However, if the hospital director determines you require treatment and petitions the court for your involuntary admission you must remain in the hospital until a determination is made about your treatment by the court.
+- To have all of your rights verbally explained, including the right to object to treatment and to have a copy of your application for hospitalization. - To give written notice of your intent to leave the hospital. - After you put your request in writing, you must be discharged within three (3) days (excluding Sunday and holidays).
+However, if the hospital director determines you require treatment and petitions the court for your involuntary admission you must remain in the hospital until a determination is made about your treatment by the court. - To be discharged when treatment is complete or when you no longer need the services.